ucsd-cse231-s22/chocopy-wasm-compiler-A/design.md

 ## **Plan for Next Week**

-We are planning to implement two features this week:
+We are planning to implement following features this week:

 1. Inheritance
 1. Lists